The five stages of spiritual grieving

 - Acceptance: It happened, but God is still God.
 He is still loving everyone, still ultimately in charge, and still able to make good come from this tragedy.
 I want to learn from this experience, grow from it, become stronger in faith and in love, and help others by using what I’ve learned.

-And Jesus is saying, “I tell you, arise!”
+“I tell you, arise!”
+Jesus says to us after we’ve experienced destruction.
 To “arise” might mean getting back to normal routines.
 It sometimes means making a change that says “no more.”
 It can mean walking away from those who bring us down and seeking others who will help with the recovery process.
 In a resurrection, there is always something new to gain — a new way of dealing with problems, a new place to live or work, a new parish to join, or a new courage to live a changed life.

 It includes a new understanding of the Father’s protective love, a comforting compassion that doesn’t stop all evil but instead leads us from tragedies into triumphs, from suffering into recovery.
 Jesus says, “Rise up!
 A new day is dawning!” as the Father gives us a new blessing.